compose-us-research/batch-tweets/README.md

 # Why this is 🆒
 According to @garyvee those wanting to dominate the social media game, need to be putting out about 100 pieces of content per day😱 - ain't nobody got time for that!
 With this Google App Script you can batch process the workflow.

-# You need this to do it arrow 🧰
+# You need this to do it 🧰
 1. Google Suite user account
 2. Google Calendar
 3. Google Spreadsheet